 The arts and education have always been a cornerstone of life in Salado.
 It was the establishment of Salado College, one of the first coeducational institutions of higher education in Texas, in 1860 that led to the town’s foundation and growth.
 Although a series of fires destroyed the college, the ruins still remain and can be explored.
-Yet the ruins are one of the many places to experience the history of this part of Central Texas.
-Visit the Central Texas Area Museum to learn about the region’s past, then pick up Salado Historical Society’s Driving Tour CD, available at various locations throughout town.
+These ruins are one of the many places to experience the history of this part of Central Texas.
+Visit the Salado Museum and College Park to learn about the region’s past,

 While Salado’s history is compelling, that’s not all it has to offer.
 Take the self-guided walking tour of the Salado Gardens where you’ll see works by local artists in the Sculpture Garden, native Texas plants in the demonstration gardens, and more.
 Tablerock in Salado hosts musical and religious dramas, concerts, and events throughout the year underneath big skies in its outdoor amphitheater.
 Be sure to check their schedule when planning your trip to Salado.
 If you’re here in July or August, don’t miss Salado Legends, a musical that tells the story of American life at the end of the 19th century.